cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 I'm not saying never use AI.
 [As I've written before](/posts/coding-as-craft-going-back-to-the-old-gym/), AI excels at automating the boring parts—and there's nothing wrong with that.

 But the key word is _constraints_.
-The successful uses I've seen share a pattern:
+The successful uses I've seen have something in common:

 **The human sets the theory, and the AI executes within it.**